Bitcoin-com/developer.bitcoin.com/src/data/mastering-bitcoin-cash/3-keys-addresses-wallets.md

 Elliptic curve cryptography is a type of asymmetric or public-key cryptography based on the discrete logarithm problem as expressed by addition and multiplication on the points of an elliptic curve.

-[An elliptic curve](#ecc-curve) is an example of an elliptic curve, similar to that used by Bitcoin Cash.
+[The image in Figure 2](#ecc-curve) is an example of an elliptic curve, similar to that used by Bitcoin Cash.

 <anchor name="ecc-curve"></anchor>
 <spacer></spacer>